Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries

 \subsection{Deep Learning in Non-Euclidean Spaces}

 Recent years have witnessed an increasing interest in extending deep learning techniques to Riemannian manifolds.
-Here, we discuss several advances for designing neural networks and Transformers in non-Euclidean geometries, as well as optimization on manifolds.
-A more detailed discussion of recent advances can be found in \cref{extended_related_work}.
+We discuss several advances for designing neural networks and Transformers in non-Euclidean geometries, as well as optimization on manifolds, with more details in \cref{extended_related_work}.